nalexn/ViewInspector/guide_styles.md

 ## **Custom Styles**

-A custom style is a type that implements standard interaction behavior and/or a custom appearance for all views that apply the custom style in a view hiearchy.
+A custom style is a type that implements standard interaction behavior and/or a custom appearance for all views that apply the custom style in a view hierarchy.

 A custom style starts with a protocol that concrete styles must conform to.
 Such a protocol has the following requirements: